Most accountants treat the acquisition of an asset and the task of acquiring funds to pay for the acquisition as separate and unrelated events.

 Thus, $17,900 would also be added to the expenditure base.
 Therefore, the balance at the beginning of 20×2 would be $317,900.

-Suppose that new expenditures of $700,000 are incurred in 20×2, that all the noninterest-bearing debt is paid off, and that the project is completed on December 30.
+Suppose that new expenditures of $700,000 are incurred in 20×2.
+Also, suppose that all the non-interest-bearing debt is paid off and that the project is completed on 30 December.
 The average expenditure base would be computed as follows:

-Of this $717,900, suppose that $600,000 was financed by the 13 percent specific loan and the balance from the 9 percent general debt.
-The capitalizable interest is:
+Of this $717,900, suppose that $600,000 is financed by the 13% specific loan and the balance from the 9 percent general debt.
+In this case, the capitalizable interest is:

 The total cost of the asset can be computed as shown below: